-This is by far one of the most important causes identified for gray hair in our elderly.
-Deficiency of certain valuable vitamins, such as vitamin B12, is known to trigger hair loss and gray hair in the elderly.
-A nutritional imbalance is also a major cause of gray hair in our seniors.
+This is by far one of the most important causes identified for graying in our elderly.
+Deficiency of certain valuable vitamins, such as vitamin B12, is known to trigger hair loss and graying in the elderly.
+A nutritional imbalance is also a major cause of graying in our seniors.
 Many studies have postulated certain facts, which goes like this – a particular group of subjects who had prematurely gray was studied and it was found that they had pretty low levels of serum calcium, vitamin D 3 and ferritin levels.

 Chronic stress is one of the major reasons for premature graying and thinning.
 A study carried out in mice, reported that chronic stress is responsible for the reduction of the stem cells present in the follicles.
-Such a kind of a change, causes the hairs to gray.
+Such a kind of change causes graying.

 Disorders of the thyroid gland, that causes either hyperthyroidism or hypothyroidism, is known to cause premature graying.
-This happens because, any change in the thyroid functioning, can significantly influence the production of melanin, which in turn causes the hairs to gray.
+This happens because, any change in the thyroid functioning, can significantly influence the production of melanin, which in turn causes the graying.

-Researchers have also postulated a very strong connection between smoking cigarettes and thinning of hair.
+Researchers have also postulated a very strong connection between smoking cigarettes and thinning.
 It appears that in chronic smokers the blood vessels constrict, resisting the blood flow to the follicles, which causes thinning.
 Moreover, the toxins present in cigarettes are known to trigger early graying.

 Diabetes has also known to trigger hair loss in some elderly.
 The stress and hormonal imbalance can result in hair loss in individuals with diabetes.